Jamestar5847/ScoutingPASS5847/docs/GoogleSheets.md

     * After deploying, on the next screen, copy the Web App URL and save it.
 You'll need it later.

 # Scouting P.A.S.S Set Up
+Scouting PASS implements the Google Sheets integration like any other database.

 1. Set up the URL
     * In resources/js/googleSheets.js, on line 2, replace <SCRIPT URL> with the URL you just copied from Google Sheets.
 It needs to stay wrapped in single quotes.
 2. Enable Google Sheets in Scouting PASS
     * In your configuraiton file (i.e. 2022/RR_GS_config.js) at the top level add:
+Set the 'dataFormat' to 'tsv' in your configuration file.
+It is set to that by default.

         `"enable_google_sheets": "true",`
     * Best place to add this is just after line 2, like this:
+The data will now be sent through the QR code as tab-delimited data.

 ```javascript
         var config_data = `